History of Fez: Golden age under the Marinids (13th-15th centuries)

 The Jewish quarter of Fez, the Mellah (ملاح), was created in Fes el-Jdid at some point during the Marinid period.
 The exact date and circumstances of its formation are not firmly established, but many scholars date the transfer of the Jewish population from Fes el-Bali to the new Mellah to the 15th century, a period of political tension and instability.
 In particular, Jewish sources describe the transfer as a consequence of the "rediscovery" of Idris II's body in the heart of the city in 1437, which caused the surrounding area – or possibly the entire city – to acquire a "holy" (haram) status, requiring that non-Muslims be removed from the area.
 In 1438, under pressure from the shurafāʾ, Sultan Abū Muḥammad ʿAbd al-Ḥaqq made Jewish merchants with businesses in the qaysāriyya (the main market of Fes el Bali, near the site of the discovery) abandon them and move to the Mellah.
 Many Fessi Jews chose to become Muslims and keep their homes and livelihoods in Old Fes.
 They formed a group called the bildiyyīn.
 Numerous Fessi Jews converted to Islam throughout the premodern period, but the conversions spiked in the mid-fifteenth century.
 Powerful families, such as the Bannānī, Ibn Shaqrūn, Bannīs, Barrāda, and Gassūs families, adopted Islam.

-The Jewish community had initially consisted of indigenous local Jews but these were joined by Sephardic Jews from the Iberian Peninsula (known as the Megorashim) in subsequent generations, especially after the 1492 expulsion of Jews from Spain.
+The Jewish community of Fes had initially consisted of indigenous local Jews (known as the Toshavim) but these were joined by Sephardic Jews from the Iberian Peninsula (known as the Megorashim) in subsequent generations, especially after the 1492 expulsion of Jews from Spain.
 The ensuing waves of Spanish/Andalusi Jews migrating to Fez and North Africa increased the Jewish population in the city and also altered the community's social, ethnic, and linguistic makeup.
 The influx of migrants also revitalized Jewish cultural activity in the following years, while splitting the community along ethnic lines for many generations.
 In 1526, Fez hosted various Sephardic communities, with three originating from Castile and one from Seville, the latter maintaining a separate identity.
 The Megorashim of Spanish origin retained their heritage and their Spanish language while the indigenous Moroccan Toshavim, who spoke Arabic and were of Arab and Berber heritage, followed their own traditions.
 Members of the two communities worshiped in separate synagogues and were even buried separately.
 It was only in the 18th century that the two communities eventually blended together, with Arabic eventually becoming the main language of the entire community while the Spanish (Sephardic) minhag became dominant in religious practice.

 The 1465 Moroccan revolt overthrew the last Marinid sultan.
 In 1472 the Wattasids, another Zenata dynasty which had previously served as viziers under the Marinid sultans, succeeded as rulers of Morocco from Fez.
 They perpetuated the structure of the Marinid state and continued its policies, but were unable to control all of Morocco.
 They did not contribute significantly to the physical fabric of Fez.